Money Saving Tips

 Earn interest from your student funding

-Hopefully when you receive your loan payments each month, you’re not going to spend this all at once.
-Have you thought about paying your loan into an interest earning cash ISA or a savings account?
+Hopefully when you receive your loan payments each term, you’re not going to spend this all at once.
+Have you thought about paying your loan into an interest earning savings account or cash ISA?
 Once you know your budget, you can transfer some cash each month into your current account to cover your day-to-day costs, hopefully leaving some money earning interest.

 Consider the benefits of loyalty cards